 9. Grand Canyon National Park

 No-one forgets their first visit to the Grand Canyon.
 The sheer size of it stretching off into the distance is mind-boggling.
-I remember seeing this for the first time with my very good friend and both commenting that it looked like a movie backdrop.
-It looked unreal.
+I remember visiting for the first time with my very good friend and both commenting that it looked like a movie backdrop.
+It looked unreal!

 The massive canyon, formed over millions of years, is 277 miles long and well over 5,000 feet deep.
 It earned the title of National Park back in 1919, and after numerous expansions over the years, now encompasses nearly 2 million square miles of land.